ryanbond/rapi_doc/README.md

 Resource markers
 ============

 A resource, which is normally a controller object, can also be annotated with apidoc comments.

-The annotation syntax and semantics are the same as what is described in "method markers" section.
+Method markers are specified the same way as the method markers:
+<<method-marker-name>:: <method-marker-value>

+xml: xml representation of the resource
+json: json representation

+Just like in method marker, any other information that needs to be shown in the view can be specified in the apidoc comments as well.
+It will be shown under the "Description" section for the method in the view.

 Documentation Example